Signed in as:

 Investment Advisor (12 Del.
 C. § 3313): directs, consent to, or disapprove of a trustee's investment.

-Individual Advisory: we provide independent advisory and consulting services to individuals and fiduciaries seeking objective guidance and support in fulfilling their duties.
-Our advisory role is designed to assist trustees and other fiduciaries with complex decision‑making, governance matters, fiduciary risk management, and best‑interest standards, while preserving the client’s ultimate authority and discretion.
+Professional Advisory Services for trustees and other fiduciaries seeking support in fulfilling their professional duties.
+Our advisory role is designed to assist fiduciaries with complex decision‑making, governance matters, fiduciary risk management, and best‑interest standards, while preserving the client’s ultimate authority and discretion.
 We deliver practical, customized advice informed by fiduciary law, industry best practices, and the specific terms of the governing instrument.

-Institutional Advisory: we advise institutional trust companies seeking independent governance oversight, strategic growth support, and fiduciary training.
-In a consulting capacity, we assist boards, executives, and fiduciary teams with governance frameworks, policy development, risk management, and organizational best practices.
+Institutional Consultative Services for institutional trust companies, boards, executives, and fiduciary teams seeking independent review of its governance frameworks, policy development, risk management, and organizational best practices.
 Our services are designed to enhance fiduciary effectiveness, support sustainable growth, and strengthen institutional decision‑making through objective insight, practical experience, and tailored education programs.

 Directed Trustee: acts on instructions from a separately named fiduciary, such as a Distribution Advisor or Investment Advisor.